waterflow80/lzreposync-wb-scraping/README.md

-# Lazy reposync
+# Lazy reposync using Web Scraping
-A basic lazy implementation of the Uyuni's [reposync](https://github.com/uyuni-project/uyuni/blob/master/python/spacewalk/satellite_tools/reposync.py) component.
+A basic lazy implementation of the Uyuni's [reposync](https://github.com/uyuni-project/uyuni/blob/master/python/spacewalk/satellite_tools/reposync.py) component using web scraping.
 This service is only implementing the packages' metadata fetch process.

 ## Main Idea